 Age Guide: 0-6s

-N20 KidsClub is another classic play venue with all the soft play features you’d expect like slides, tunnels, climbing ropes and ball pits.
+N20 KidsClub is another classic play space with all the soft play features you’d expect like slides, tunnels, climbing ropes and ball pits.
 Children up to 11 years old are allowed in, but it’s best suited for your younger children up to around 6 years old.
 The indoor playground is also a popular birthday venue.

-Indoor Play Areas in Central London
+Indoor Play Spaces in Central London

-All Aboard, London Transport Museum
+All Aboard, London Transport Museum Play Space

 Covent Garden | The Piazza | London WC2E 7BB